That being said, I don’t engage in drawing as much as I used to since I have more responsibilities to tend to, but I hope to get back into it one day.

 - Buy an art instruction book.

-- Use e-learning sites like Udemy and Masterclass.
+- Use e-learning sites like Udemy and MasterClass.

 - Search for drawing instruction videos on YouTube.